meganz/MEGAchat/src/asyncTestReadme.md

        Signals that a `done()` condition has occurred.
 The tag identifies the condition that was specified
     * `loop.schedCall(func, delay)`
        Schedules a call to the specified function after the specified period (in milliseconds).
 If `delay` is negative, then the delay is relative to the time of the last such call with negative delay.
-Thus, sequences of function calls with specific delays between them can be scheduled.
+This allows easy setup of function call sequences by specifying the delays between them instead of all delays relative to one single point in time.
        If `delay` is positive, it is relative to the current moment.
  - `test`
-    The test object (instance of class `test::Test`) of that test.
+    The object (instance of class `test::Test`) representing that test.
 This object has the following methods:
     * `test.error(message)`
       Records that an error has occurred, but does not actually abort the test.
 After that call, normally the test should be aborted by the user via an early return, or by throwing an exception.
 However, throwing an exception would cause the